Common chronic diseases and cancers in Dubai and the UAE

 2. Diabetes

-An estimated 422 million people around the world are living with the chronic disease, and the number is predicted to reach 629 million by 2045.
-Similarly, 2.2 million people are expected to have diabetes in the UAE by 2040.
-Considered a regional affliction, the UAE, Saudi Arabia, Kuwait, Bahrain, and Qatar are all featured in the top 20 countries with diabetes globally.
+An estimated 422 million people worldwide are living with the chronic disease, and the number could reach 629 million by 2045.
+Also, 2.2 million people are expected to have diabetes in the UAE by 2040.

-Diabetes affects around 19% of the UAE population.
-According to the Dubai Health Authority, the UAE currently ranks 10th internationally for diabetes prevalence.
-With that said, Type 2 diabetes affects most adults with diabetes and is considered preventable in almost half of all cases.
-An estimated 10% of those with the disease have Type 1 diabetes.
+Type 2 diabetes affects most adults with diabetes and is considered preventable in almost half of all cases.
+Around 10% of those with the disease have Type 1 diabetes.

 3. Genetic disorders

-With over 400 genetic disorders in the UAE, the country’s health sector is focused on reducing the prevalence of these disorders by increasing awareness about prevention methods and early detection.
-The Ministry of Health Statistics reports that genetic disorders are the fourth highest cause of death in the country.
+The Ministry of Health statistics reported that genetic disorders are the fourth highest cause of death in the country.
 Out of 193 countries, the UAE ranks sixth for birth defects, which are largely due to genetic issues.

 - Anemia